-- Ø the majority for potential acquisition of rights to additional products or product candidates, as discussed above; - Ø approximately \$3.1 million for ongoing clinical work, product development and other costs related to Caldolor; - Ø approximately \$8.4 million for expected commercial introduction of Caldolor to the U.S. market; - Ø approximately \$6.6 million for expansion of our hospital sales force to a total of approximately 77 representatives and managers; - Ø approximately \$4.2 million to pay down our term loan from Bank of America; - Ø approximately \$1.0 million for product development by CET, our 85%-owned subsidiary; and - Ø the remainder to fund working capital and for general corporate purposes.
+- Ø the majority for potential acquisition of rights to additional products or product candidates, as discussed above: - ø approximately \$3.1 million for ongoing clinical work, product development and other costs related to Caldolor; - Ø approximately \$8.4 million for expected commercial introduction of Caldolor to the U.S. market: - Ø approximately \$6.6 million for expansion of our hospital sales force to a total of approximately 77 representatives and managers; - ø approximately \$4.2 million for repayment of the term loan under our Third Amended and Restated Loan Agreement with Bank of America; - Ø approximately \$1.0 million for product development by CET, our 85%-owned subsidiary; and - $\ensuremath{\text{\varnothing}}$ the remainder to fund working capital and for general corporate purposes.